-In the next few years, communications companies will deploy thousands of antenna systems to fuel next-generation 5G.
-The 5G broadband system will support connections for artificial intelligence.
+In the past few years, communications companies have deployed thousands of antenna systems to fuel next-generation 5G, and this trend will continue in the foreseeable future as 5G networks continue to roll out across the country.
+The 5G broadband system will support connections for artificial intelligence (AI).

 To expand network capacity, providers are packing more cell sites into specific geographic areas.
 Low-power antennas, including small cell and DAS (distributed antenna system), are being overlaid to supplement current coverage and capacity.
 They also enable mobile devices to reuse available spectrum.

 Small Cells and DAS: A Critical Investment in 5G